RaheemAmer/Self-study/Notes/Js-1(Primitive vs Non-Primitive).md

 - JavaScript has something called Auto [Semi Colon Insertion], semi-colon differs each line from another, minify also javaScript
 - [loosely typed]Doesn't obligate you to declare the type of variable, it's known from it's value
-- [Dynamic language]Allows you to change data-type even after declaring and assigning a value
+- [Dynamic language]Allows you to change data-type even after declaring and assigning a value (Just-in-time (JIT) compilation (also dynamic translation or run-time compilations)is a way of executing computer code that involves compilation during execution of a program (at run time) rather than before execution.)
+- [Functional programming]functions are treated as first-class citizens, meaning that they can be bound to names (including local identifiers), passed as arguments, and returned from other functions, just as any other data type can.
+This allows programs to be written in a declarative and composable style, where small functions are combined in a modular manner.
+- [Single Threaded language] making progress on more than one task at a time from within a single thread.
+- [Synchronous  language]Parse line by line (occurring at the same time.)
+- [Prototype-based programming language] is a style of object-oriented programming in which behavior reuse (known as inheritance) is performed via a process of reusing existing objects that serve as prototypes.
 - Undefined means the variable is declared but not assigned a value and is assigned automatically by not giving a value
 - Null is an assigned value, we give it to make the variable has no value, javascript never sets a value to null
 - Type of null is object, for legacy reasons it doesn't show the type of null